reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 The information contained in a JWT token can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

-For the purpose of this article, we will create a JWT token using a secret key and use it for securing our REST endpoints.
+For this article, we will create a JWT token using a secret key and use it to secure our REST endpoints.

 ## JWT Structure
 In this section, we will take a look at a sample JWT structure.